TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/_index.md

 - Packet Broker separates traffic routing from billing and clearing: networks are free to put commercial agreements in place to settle balances.
 - Packet Broker separates payload from metadata: networks only get charged for the value they need.
 - {{% tts %}} has native support for Packet Broker and can access the global coverage provided by The Things Network.

+## Status Page

+Visit the [Packet Broker services status page](https://status.packetbroker.net/) to check the current status of Packet Broker services.
+Be up do date with the recent Packet Broker upgrades, scheduled maintenances and reported incidents.